twilio/twilio-cli/docs/general_usage.md

 The CLI will attempt to load credentials in the following order of priority:

-1. From the project specified with the `-p` parameter
+1. From the profile specified with the `-p` parameter
 1. From environment variables, if set
-1. From the active project
+1. From the active profile

 ## Special features